People need time to talk and share opinions in a controlled, structured environment.

 That’s why a debrief with some groups (especially young people) can seem like herding cats – they will scatter all over the place if they’re not given a better structure.

-The following tips and advice are useful to consider when you want your group to reflect on what they may have learned from their experience.
+The following tips and advice are useful when you want your group to reflect on what they may have learned from their experience.
 There are no hard and fast rules, but these points will help you squeeze more out of your discussions.